qinxiaogit/medispatcher/README.md

 * __RESENT__  _not so important._ message re-sent (to subscriber) logs.
 * __SENT__  _not so important._ message sent (to subscriber for the first time) logs.

+## Releases
+### 2.0.0
+First release of v2.

+__Features__

+* Multi-channel, parallel message push by channels.
+Push of subscriptions will no longer be blocked by other slow message receivers/consumers.

+## Milestone

+### 2.1.0

+__Feature__

+* Performance parameters can be controlled as to each subscription on the backend control panel.
+ parameters are: count of concurrent push routines for the subscription, minimum interval between pushes.